Feeling depressed about going back to work after maternity leave? Here’s your pep talk and action plan to get through these challenging days.

 - Are you able to pump?
 One of the difficult transitions on the first day back after maternity leave for nursing moms is scheduling pump sessions and maintaining your milk supply.
 Even finding the privacy to do so can be a challenge.

 - Do you like your work?
 Money is good, sure, but if you hated work to begin with, re-entering the workforce will be extra difficult when you’d rather be with your baby.

 Point is, those first few days and weeks at work are difficult because you’ve had a taste of a different life, and maybe work just isn’t measuring up.
 You were on maternity leave, enjoying the time spent with your baby, only to come back to an unhealthy work environment.

 If so, it might be time to re-evaluate what you want out of your work situation.

 7. Rely on childcare you love and trust

-Imagine going to work worried whether your childcare provider understood your instructions about the nap schedule.
+Imagine going to work worried whether your childcare provider understood your instructions about your 4 month old’s nap schedule.
 Or you wonder whether your baby isn’t getting enough one-on-one attention at daycare, or you feel like you can’t be honest or direct with your mother-in-law.

 You need to be comfortable with your childcare situation.
 It’s hard to focus on work when you feel like the nanny, daycare staff, or your mother-in-law aren’t doing a good job.